RINO ARTS DISTRICT FOOD TOUR

 On this three-hour walking food tour, taste some of the best dishes the RiNo Arts District has to offer while exploring a cool, industrial neighborhood.

-You’ll meet your experienced local guide at Los Chingones, a street taco fusion spot owned by a prominent local chef.
-Over the next three hours, you’ll visit five award-winning local restaurants to taste delicious dishes with the option to add alcoholic drink pairings.
+You’ll meet your guide at Los Chingones, a street taco fusion spot owned by a prominent local chef.
+Over the next three hours, you’ll visit five award-winning, local restaurants to taste delicious dishes with the option to add alcoholic drink pairings.

-In between tour stops, your local foodie guide will share interesting stories about Denver’s growing culinary scene as well as the colorful murals that cover the streets and alleys of the RiNo Arts District.
+In between tour stops, you’ll hear interesting stories about Denver’s growing culinary scene as well as the colorful murals that cover the streets and alleys of the RiNo Arts District.

 Bacheleorette Winter Tour Outside